 How nice would it be if the price popped up whenever you added a new item to an invoice?
 Software can learn your pricing schedule and enter the appropriate numbers as you build your invoice.
 You can also set it up to deduct sold items from your inventory.

-4. Create online invoices for faster payment
+4. Create online invoices and e-invoices

 5. Accept credit cards and other fast payment methods